 This does not mean we are living at the expense of others.
 Those that have lost their lives due to this virus, and any virus or disease for that matter, are loved, respected, and remembered always.
 And what better way to honor those that have lost their lives than to appreciate and implement the knowledge, growth, and positive changes that came along with the loss?

 This is still a pandemic.
 There is still great concern of what is happening in our world.
 And there is still the choice to be positive.
 There is always a bright side.
 And you can choose to ignore it if you want.
 But imagine how you can transform yourself, your happiness, and your way of life during these unprecedented times.

-At the Law Firm of Gary J. Frank P.C., both Gary Frank and attorney Hanna Amar are strong litigators and compassionate counselors.
+Hanna Amar is a partner at the Law Firm of Gary J. Frank P.C.
+Both Gary Frank and Hanna Amar are strong litigators and compassionate counselors.
 Gary Frank is a Family Law Attorney with over 30 years of experience as a litigator and mediator.
 He has also acted in the capacity of a Judge Pro Tempore in the Maricopa County Superior Court, and served on the Governor’s Child Abuse Prevention Task Force.
 Hanna Amar is a highly-skilled attorney with a passion for Family Law and children’s issues.
 She has extensive courtroom experience, and is also a certified mediator.
-In addition, Hanna is an active member of her County Bar Association.
-We handle Family Law cases in the areas of divorce, custody (now called “Legal Decision-Making and Parenting Time), relocation (move-away), division of property, spousal and child support, modification and enforcement actions, grandparent and non-parent rights, and all other matters pertaining to families and children.
+Hanna is the President of the Young Lawyer’s Division of the Maricopa County Bar Association.
+Our firm handles Family Law cases in the areas of divorce, custody (now called “Legal Decision-Making and Parenting Time), relocation (move-away), division of property, spousal and child support, modification actions, enforcement actions, grandparent and non-parent rights, and all other matters pertaining to families and children.
 If you are in need of a consultation, call us today at 602-383-3610; or you can contact us by email through our website at www.garyfranklaw.com.
 We look forward to hearing from you.